kuokuo123/otter-launcher/README.md

     - Mouse control: [wl-kbptr](https://github.com/moverest/wl-kbptr)
     - More on [Awesome TUIs](https://github.com/rothgar/awesome-tuis) or [Awesome Command Line(CLI/TUI) Programs](https://github.com/toolleeo/awesome-cli-apps-in-a-csv).

-5. It's recommended to setup a dedicated desktop app launcher as a module, like [fsel](https://github.com/Mjoyufull/fsel) (rust and very fast) or [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop) (bash speed).
-The default config is just a simple script finding into regular directories and flatpak.
-If your apps are from different sources, it won't show.

-6. If you want to change the window size of the external editor, call a wrapper script at general.external_editor.
-Examples of such a wrapper are in the [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib) folder.
+5. To change external editor's window size , call a wrapper script at general.external_editor.
+Examples of such a wrapper are in [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib).

-7. Running otter in wayland's layer shell surface like rofi is possible, but without perceivable benefit.
-This should be done through a terminal capable of running in layer shell like kitty, because otter as a tui program can only run within a terminal.
-Below is an example using [kitten panel](https://sw.kovidgoyal.net/kitty/kittens/panel/) in niri:
+7. Running otter in wayland layer shell is possible, but without perceivable benefit.
+This needs a terminal capable of running in layer shell like kitty.
+Below is a [kitten panel](https://sw.kovidgoyal.net/kitty/kittens/panel/) example in niri.
+However, kitten panel currently has an issue with wayland multi-monitor setup; it cannot move layer shell to the focused monitor after unhiding the panel.

 ```
 binds {